joshhornby/joshhornby.github.io/_posts/2025-08-25-flight-levels.md

 Most days, the real work isn't about what's on the to-do list.
 It's the constant shifting between details and direction, knowing when to dive deep and when to come back up for air.

 I used to think there was a map for this.
 Management books lay out neat layers: strategy at the top, execution at the bottom, and a tidy flow from one to the other.
 In practice, it never feels that clean.
-Some days, I'll start out trying to sketch out a plan—big picture, “how should we architect the new service?”
+Some days, I'll start out trying to sketch out a plan big picture, "how should we architect the new service?"
 Within an hour I'm chasing down a subtle production bug, or untangling a hand-off nobody noticed until it jammed up delivery.

 If I'm honest, it's rarely a clean climb up the ladder.
 Most weeks, it feels like running up a down escalator.
 I get a few steps up, maybe set a direction, only to get pulled back by the gravity of the day-to-day: a fire, an unexpected dependency, some invisible bottleneck you only notice when the work stops moving.